-1. Bring boiling water canner to a boil.
-Wash and sterilize jars and lids (I process them for 10 minutes at the end, so technically you don’t need to sterilize them, but I am OCD about this and do it anyway).
+1. Bring the boiling-water canner to a boil.
+Wash and sterilize jars and lids (I process them for 10 minutes in the end, so technically you don’t need to sterilize them, but I am OCD about this and do it anyway).

 2. In a large reactive pot, combine berries (both crushed and whole) and sugar.
 Gently stir together the sugar and the berries.
 Bring to a boil, stirring occasionally to prevent sticking.
 Cook until the jam reaches 220 degrees on a candy thermometer (or passes whatever gel test you’re using).
 Right at the end, when the jam is at about 210 or 215 degrees, stir in the lemon juice and the basil.
 If you put it in earlier you’ll completely lose the flavor.

 3. Ladle hot jam into hot jars, leaving 1/4″ headspace.
 Wipe rims and screw on lids.
 Process for 10 minutes.

 So, if at some point in the jam-making process, a loved one walks in the kitchen and says “WOAH.
 It smells REALLY good in here” and you want to do something nice for them, you can whip up a quick batch of boysenberry pancakes and spoon some of the warm jam over the top.

 (Don’t judge me for using Bisquick, I bought it at Costco two years ago when I was lured in by the promise of buying in bulk.
 I’m proud to say I only have one cup left in the box, though.)

 - 1 egg